frictionlessdata/tableschema-r/README.md

 2. Click download R for Windows
 3. Click Base (This is what you want to install R for the first time)
 4. Download the latest R version
-5. Run installation file and follow the instrustions of the installer.
+5. Run installation file and follow the instructions of the installer.

 (Mac) OS X and Linux users may need to follow different steps depending on their system version to install R successfully and it is recommended